New York Central Railroad: Erastus Corning years: 1853–1867

-The Rochester and Lake Ontario Railroad was organized in 1852 and opened in fall 1853; it was leased to the Rochester, Lockport and Niagara Falls Railroad, which became part of the NYC, before opening.
-In 1855, it was merged into the NYC, providing a branch from Rochester north to Charlotte on Lake Ontario.
+The Rochester and Lake Ontario Railroad was organized in 1852 and opened in fall 1853; it was leased to the Rochester, Lockport and Niagara Falls Railroad, which became part of New York Central Railroad, before opening.
+In 1855, it was merged into the railroad, providing a branch from Rochester north to Charlotte on Lake Ontario.

-The Buffalo and Niagara Falls Railroad was also merged into the NYC in 1855.
+The Buffalo and Niagara Falls Railroad was also merged into the railroad in 1855.
 It had been chartered in 1834 and opened in 1837, providing a line between Buffalo and Niagara Falls.
-It was leased to the NYC in 1853.
+It was leased to New York Central Railroad in 1853.

 Also in 1855 came the merger with the Lewiston Railroad, running from Niagara Falls north to Lewiston.
 It was chartered in 1836 and opened in 1837, without connections to other railroads.
-In 1854, a southern extension opened to the Buffalo and Niagara Falls Railroad and the line was leased to the NYC.
+In 1854, a southern extension opened to the Buffalo and Niagara Falls Railroad and the line was leased to the railroad.

 The Canandaigua and Niagara Falls Railroad was chartered in 1851.
 The first stage opened in 1853 from Canandaigua on the Auburn Road west to Batavia on the main line.
 A continuation west to North Tonawanda opened later that year and, in 1854, a section opened in Niagara Falls connecting it to the Niagara Falls Suspension Bridge.
-The NYC bought the company at bankruptcy in 1858 and reorganized it as the Niagara Bridge and Canandaigua Railroad, merging it into itself in 1890.
+New York Central Railroad bought the company at bankruptcy in 1858 and reorganized it as the Niagara Bridge and Canandaigua Railroad, merging it into itself in 1890.

-The Saratoga and Hudson River Railroad was chartered in 1864 and opened in 1866 as a branch of the NYC from Athens Junction, southeast of Schenectady, southeast and south to Athens on the west side of the Hudson River.
-On September 9, 1876, the company was merged into the NYC, but in 1876 the terminal at Athens burned down and the line was abandoned.
+The Saratoga and Hudson River Railroad was chartered in 1864 and opened in 1866 as a branch of the railroad from Athens Junction, southeast of Schenectady, southeast and south to Athens on the west side of the Hudson River.
+On September 9, 1876, the company was merged into the railroad, but in 1876 the terminal at Athens burned down and the line was abandoned.

+The primary repair shops were established in Corning's hometown of Albany along with a classification yard and livestock pens on 300 acres of land (known as West Albany).
+Facilities included locomotive shops, freight and passenger car shops, and roundhouse terminals.
+These were the New York Central's primary back shops until the end of steam in 1957.